akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 ---
-title: Enabling custom domain with HTTPS for Heroku apps
+title: Setting up a custom domain with HTTPS for Heroku apps
 layout: post
 type: post
 date: 2020-01-07 00:00:01
 featured: yes
 ---

-Got a Heroku app and want to make it public with some fancy domain?
+Got a Heroku app and want to make it public with some fancy domain with HTTPS enabled?

-I compiled this list to help you publish your next awesome project on Heroku.
+I compiled this list to help you set up HTTPS for your next awesome project on Heroku.

 _I had to do this a few times last month, so this is an extended version of the guide I wrote to myself._ 😬